By Susie Reese

 – Business premier cabins, which include leather, lie-flat beds; gourmet meals with Kiwi wines; 11” HD capacitive touch screens, in-seat power and USB port; premium check-in, on-board amenity kits, premium headphones and a courtesy lounge entry.

-Find your zeal for Australia and New Zealand with trips from Air New Zealand and Worldwide Traveler.
-Contact your local travel agent and ask for a Worldwide Traveler package!
+Find your zeal for Australia and New Zealand with trips from Air New Zealand and your local travel agent.
+Contact your local travel agent today to start planning your adventure to land Down Under.